GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 1. Create a Google Cloud project for this tutorial to allow for easier cleanup.
 2. Get access to Google Earth Engine API using the link: https://signup.earthengine.google.com/.
 3. Enable the BigQuery API and the Cloud Storage API in the project.
+4. Ensure you have Python 3.8 as this tutorial works best with Python 3.8.
-4. Install the geobeam python library
+5. Install the geobeam python library
     ```
     pip install geobeam
     ```
-5. Install the Earth Engine Python library
+6. Install the Earth Engine Python library
     ```
     pip install earthengine-api
     ```
-6. Enable the Earth Engine API
+7. Enable the Earth Engine API
     ```
     gcloud services enable earthengine.googleapis.com
     ```